 The worst part of all of this was that it was dumped on us suddenly; not gradually, as in Bruce Springsteen’s transformation from everyguy rocker to an unpleasant, bitter little man, scolding anybody who disagrees with him.
 It’s also important to note that Mike Farrell had two seconds of fame before M*A*S*H (as a waiter in “The Graduate”) and exactly zero seconds of fame after it ended its run.
 Shows you exactly how much appeal that guy had…

 But back to the music!
 Here are the five of the most ill-fitting replacement replacements (along with one bonus award).
 In all instances, the new guy was replaced by the very same person HE replaced.
+Kind of like Trapper John returning to the 4077th and replacing B.J.

 Johnny Edwards – Foreigner